Oil Painting

 Art has always been my way of navigating the complexities of big emotions, a tool to transform the intangible into a window through which I can connect with the deep emotions of others.
 My work exists in the charged space where fear meets imagination—a place of both tension and potential.
 Through my practice, I explore what it means to find comfort and awe in a world that can often feel overwhelming, striving to embrace wonder rather than be consumed by dread.

 Nostalgia plays a pivotal role in this exploration.
-For me, the past is both a refuge and a source of sorrow, offering bittersweet meaning and context for the present.
-I am never unaware of mortality.
-This nostalgia sharpens the uncertainty of the future, creating a fertile but fraught intersection of memory and fear.
-This tension—the desire to extract significance from what has been while staying open to the unpredictable and sometimes terrifying possibilities ahead—gives me a lot to work with.
+For me, the past is both a refuge and a source of sorrow.
+I am always aware of mortality.
 I frequently use extreme scale disparities, time disparities, and nature/industrial juxtaposition as metaphor.

 I work primarily in oil, using a combination of traditional and non-traditional techniques.
 I sometimes use water-based oil, colored pencil, and oil pastel.